 Tell me, do you know Aberdeen?
 What are your recommendations for a future traveler?

 - By plane: The most normal way to get to Aberdeen is by plane; cheap flights depart from different places in Spain and other places.
 If you are going to stay in Aberdeen for a weekend, you can rent a car to explore the surroundings.
 You shouldn’t miss The Dunnottar Castle, which is about 60km away.

 - You can also get to Edinburgh or Glasgow by plane, rent a car and go road trip.

 - By car: We arrived by car in Aberdeen as part of our road trip through England and Scotland.

-In our case we came from Inverness touring the Speyside, more or less following the whisky route and visiting amazing castles.
+In our case, we came from Inverness, touring the Speyside, more or less following the whiskey route and visiting amazing castles.

 - Road trip to Scotland in 15 days